 Holidays in Hanoi Reveal Unexpected Pleasures

-Book Hanoi First Class Flights to Explore Hoan Kiem Lake
+Book Hanoi Business Class Flights to Explore Hoan Kiem Lake

 On the southern portion of the lake, you’ll find evidence of the city’s French colonial days.
 Buildings here sport gorgeous French architecture and embassies line the streets.